Golang for JavaScript Developers

 In JavaScript, we handle concurrency using promises.

-If we want to run multiple tasks in parallel, we can use Promise.all
+If we want to run multiple tasks in parallel, we can use Promise.all to wait for all of them to finish.

 In Go, we use goroutines and channels to handle concurrency.